MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

 4. **Privilege Control**: Managers have full control over user privileges, allowing them to tailor access levels as needed for their team.

 At Northern Book Store, we aim to provide an exceptional online book shopping experience for both customers and managers.
 Enjoy a vast selection of books, seamless transactions, and efficient management capabilities with our user-friendly system.
+For more information, please refer to our [detailed documentation](documentation.md).

 ## Application Overall Structure